DataDog/helm-charts/tools/yaml-mapper/README.md

 source.key: destination.key
 ```

-where both the key and value are period-delimited in lieu of nested/indented, as in a typical YAML file.
+Both the key and value are period-delimited instead of nested or indented, as in a typical YAML file.

 Pass the source file and mapping file to the command: